njitacm/jerseyctf-2022-challenges/web/buster/README.md

 # buster

-Directory enumeration challenge where every request returns a random HTTP status

 NOTE: The provided Python file, `buster.py`, should be run on a server and not be given as part of the challenge; just the URL of the server should be given.

-Developed by [ContronThePanda](https://github.com/PAndaContron), part of [RUSEC](https://rusec.github.io/).
+## Challenge Text
+* Check out my new site, it has lots of cool pages!

+## Hint
+* What do HTTP response codes actually mean?

 ## Solution

+Directory enumeration challenge where every request returns a random HTTP status

 The root webpage has a comment suggesting that this is probably an enumeration challenge;
 i.e., we want to find all of the subpages under this page.